Soils: Moist, well-drained calcareous or sandy soils, without humus.

 Fruit: Slender pod (follicle) with wind dispersed seeds.

-Larval host plant for monarch (Danaus plexippus) and rarely queen (Danaus gilippus) butterflies; possible larval host of soldier (Danaus eresimus) butterflies.
+Wildlife and Ecology: Larval host plant for monarch (Danaus plexippus) and rarely queen (Danaus gilippus) butterflies; possible larval host of soldier (Danaus eresimus) butterflies.
 Nectar plant for monarch (Danaus plexippus) and other butterflies.
-Also provides nectar for other insects.
+Attracts bees and other insects pollinators.

 Horticultural Notes: Grown from seed, which may require chilling for a few weeks if fresh.
 Young plants are somewhat sensitive and should not be disturbed until established.